Winifred Nicholson + the Window (online)

 Day to day plan

 This is a 4 day course and will work best for those that can commit 4 whole days.
 With a daily live and interactive session with Alice lasting two and a half hours you will then go off to work on your own piece with guidance and direction to follow.
-If you are based in the UK the self study time will be the following day and the live sessions at the end of the day.
-All timings are BST (London time).
+For all our International students, please note timings are GMT.

 Day 1

-5pm – 7.30pm Alice will connect with the group on Zoom to discuss how Winifred Nicholson uses the colour scale.
+Alice will connect with the group on Zoom to discuss how Winifred Nicholson uses the colour scale.
 We then set up a palette together.
 There will be a live demonstration in the session.
-You will then have a series of exercises to do in your own time before the next zoom session taken from Winifred Nicholson colour scale.
+You will then have a series of exercises to do in your own time before the next zoom session taken from Winifred Nicholson’s colour scale.
+You should expect to be painting for at least 3 hours.

 Day 2

-5pm – 7.30pm You will have now spent several hours going through the exercises from the day before and we will regroup on Zoom to see how you have got on.
-Using the palette from day 1 in this session we approach painting the window and view in different ways on small boards.
+You will have now spent several hours going through the exercises from the day before and we will regroup on Zoom to see how you have got on.
+Using the palette from day 1 in this session we approach painting both the window and the view beyond, in different ways on small boards.
 Continue this exploration until the next session.

 Day 3

-5pm – 7.30pm Today we take what we have learnt so far and move into a larger scale.
-Alice will start with a live demonstration.
+Today we bring together what we have learnt so far and move to a larger scale.
+Alice will start with a live demonstration and you will continue working on your larger scale painting for the afternoon.

 Day 4